sander76/hass_telepot/readme.md

 Inspired by: https://github.com/GussyH/hass-telebot

-A home assistant custom component which allows for sending and receiving telegram commands to control HomeAsisstant.
+A home assistant custom component which allows for sending and receiving telegram commands to control HomeAssistant.

 ## Installation
 Put the `hass_telepot.py` file in your `custom_components` folder which should by default be in the same folder as your `configuration.yaml` file.
 Create the folder if it is not there.